SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-Late April can have great weather (especially in Crete) and some very warm days but it usually isn’t quite swimming weather.
+Late April can have great weather (especially in Crete) and some very warm days but it usually isn’t quite swimming weather (at least for me).
 And very few pools are heated in the Greek islands so the water will be chilly both in the pool and in the sea.
-If swimming and playing in the water are an absolute must then June will be better.
+If swimming and playing in the water are an absolute must then I recommend a June visit.
 But for walking, exploring, touring historical sites, and saving money late April is usually great (though cool days and a little rain are always possible).

 3. Elounda Resort for Family of 4